Description of the Business

 1. Description of the Business

-Nauticus Robotics, Inc. (the “Company”, “our”, or “we”) is a developer of ocean robots and services delivered to the ocean industry.
-We were initially incorporated as CleanTech Acquisition Corp. (“CLAQ” or “CleanTech”) under the laws of the State of Delaware on June 18, 2020.
+Nauticus Robotics, Inc. (“Nauticus,” the “Company,” “our,” “us,” or “we”) is a developer of ocean robots, software, and services delivered in a modern business model to the ocean industry.
+We were initially incorporated as CleanTech Acquisition Corp. (“CLAQ”) under the laws of the State of Delaware on June 18, 2020.
 The Company’s principal corporate offices are located in Webster, Texas.
-Our services provide customers with the necessary data collection, analytics, and subsea manipulation capabilities to support and maintain assets while reducing their operational footprint, operating cost, and greenhouse gas emissions, as well as to improve offshore health, safety, and environmental exposure.
+Our robotics products and services are delivered to commercial and government-facing customers through a Robotics as a Service (“RaaS”) business model and direct product sales for both hardware platforms and software licenses.
+Besides a standalone service offering and forward-facing products, our approach to ocean robotics has also resulted in the development of a range of technology products for retrofitting/upgrading legacy systems and other 3rd party vehicle platforms.
+Our services provide customers with the necessary data collection, analytics, and subsea manipulation capabilities to support and maintain assets while reducing their operational footprint, operating cost, and greenhouse gas emissions, and to improve offshore health, safety, and environmental exposure.

 Former holders of Nauticus Robotics Holdings, Inc. Common Stock are entitled to receive their pro rata share of up to 7,499,993 additional Earnout Shares of Common Stock that were issued and are held in escrow.
 The Earnout Shares will be released from escrow upon occurrence of the following (each, a “Triggering Event”):

-At closing, we received proceeds from Private Investment in a Public Entity subscribers (“PIPE Investment”) consisting of:
+We received proceeds from a private investment in a public entity (“PIPE Investment”), consisting of:

-The Business Combination was accounted for as a reverse recapitalization under GAAP.
-Nauticus Robotics Holdings Inc. was determined to be the accounting acquirer and CLAQ was treated as the acquired company for financial reporting purposes.
+The Business Combination was accounted for as a reverse recapitalization under generally accepted accounting principles in the United States (“GAAP”).
+Nauticus Robotics Holdings, Inc. was determined to be the accounting acquirer and CLAQ was treated as the acquired company for financial reporting purposes.
 Accordingly, the financial statements of the combined company represent a continuation of the financial statements of Nauticus Robotics Holdings, Inc.